ETIMC/Report/typst/sections/Sprint 5.typ

   caption: [Live setup for playing a total of 11 different instrument on different MIDI channels. \ The rightmost 12th MIDI channel was for internal testing and not present during external testing.]
 ) <fig:sprint5Ableton11Instruments>

 New NFC cards were sourced, so that each instrument could be assigned their own NFC card as the previous four instruments had.
 Upon testing them internally, the newly sourced NFC cards were incompatible with both the NFC reader and NFC tools mobile app.
 It was concluded that the new cards operated on a different frequency than the originally used ones.
 To accommodate this during the test, as only the original NFC cards were available, a piece of paper was constructed with the available instruments labeled upon it, which would be presented to testers.
-The testers would then have to say which of the new instruments, they would like to play, whereafter a team member, would configure Live, so that their controller was assigned to the correct MIDI channel.
-This was an imperfect solution but successfully resulted in the new instruments being tested.

 == PCB Production
 Initially, the plan was to solder only a single additional PCB for use in a forthcoming test focused on collaborative interaction.
 Once the professionally manufactured PCBs arrived, one was quickly assembled with the necessary components.
-Due to the quick assembly time, testing of the functionality of the potentiometers was conducted which yielded positive results; the potentiometers worked as intended on this rendition of the PCB.
+Testing of the functionality of the potentiometers was conducted which yielded positive results.

-However, given that a previous test had been conducted using the faulty PCB where the potentiometer functionality did not work, and upon realizing how efficiently the new PCBs could be assembled, the team unanimously decided to prepare a second board in time for the next test to replace the faulty PCB.
-This decision was made to ensure a consistent and equitable user experience for all participants, avoiding a scenario in which some would interact with a fully functional system while others were limited by hardware shortcomings.
+It was decided to solder a second PCB to replace the faulty one also.
+This decision was made to ensure a consistent and equitable user experience for all participants in future tests, avoiding a scenario in which some would interact with a fully functional system while others were limited by hardware shortcomings.

-During the assembly of both PCBs, feedback gathered during the test from the prior was incorporated.
+During the assembly of the PCBs, feedback gathered during a prior test (@sec:test4) was incorporated.
 Specifically, smaller potentiometers were selected to address concerns of obstructing the view of the display (@fig:finalpcbs).

 #figure(
   image("../images/sprint 5/2pcbssoldered.jpg", height: 30%),